-Following the review of the accounts of a large employer, HMRC undertook an in-depth PAYE enquiry that also questioned the validity of payments made to non-executive directors (NEDS), consultants and individuals' personal service companies (PSC's).
-Although all payments to the NED's had been correctly recorded via the company's payroll, HMRC wanted evidence to support the "gross" payments made to the PSC's were made in accordance with the changes to the IR35 regime in April 2021.
-They had!
+Following the review of the accounts of a large employer, HMRC undertook an in-depth PAYE enquiry that also questioned the validity of payments made to non-executive directors (NEDS), consultants and individuals' personal service companies (PSCs).
+Although all payments to the NEDS had been correctly recorded via the company's payroll, HMRC wanted evidence to support the "gross" payments made to the PSCs were made in accordance with the changes to the IR35 regime in April 2021.
 HMRC requested all the books and records and then raised questions regarding expenses in relation to entertainment, staff lunches, parties and even the office cleaner.
 At the conclusion of the enquiry, HMRC identified approximately £12,000 of underpaid tax, due to overstated expenses (down to bookkeeping errors).
 However, HMRC accepted a negotiated settlement of £6,000.
-Accountancy fees exceeded £20,000 and were paid in full by the Tax Investigation Service.
+Accountancy fees exceeded £20,000.